sitraka-/decolonial-futures/design-and-outer-space.md

 <section data-background-image="assets/imgs/nspdos_3.png" data-state=nspdos>
     <aside class="notes">
-    - Because the conversation was so rich, we decided—together with NSPDOS and the Santa Fe Institute’s Interplanetary Project—to expand it into a series of panels and design sprints.
-Each session focused more deeply on one of the situations I mentioned earlier, allowing us to build on the insights from previous discussions.
+    - Because the conversation was so rich, we decided—together with NSPDOS and the Santa Fe Institute’s Interplanetary Project—to expand it into a series of panels and design sprints.<br><br>
+    - They were called Lunar Denizens and they invovled once again a very eclectic crowed, from engineer to architects with links to the institute, to artist, strategist working within culture and other thinkers.
+Joseph Popper took part in our last panel actually.<br><br>
+    - Each session focused more deeply on one of the situations I mentioned earlier, and built on the insights the previous session, and previous discussions.
 It became an iterative process, where each step refined and expanded our understanding from the previous panels and so on.
   </aside>
 </section>